 Introduction: The Hidden Cost of Staying Put

 Legacy databases don't fail all at once.
-They decline gradually—slower queries, harder maintenance, fewer available skills, mounting security concerns.
+They decline gradually with slower queries, harder maintenance, fewer available skills, and mounting security concerns.
 By the time problems become urgent, migration is both more complex and more expensive than it would have been years earlier.

 Organizations often delay modernization because "it still works."
 But "working" hides real costs: